teamdigitale/dati-semantic-backend/docs/adr/0002-jib-for-building-container-images-in-java-application.md

 Accepted

 ## Context
-We pan to ship our application code in the containers.
+We plan to ship our application code in the containers.
 This requires us to create artifacts in container images.
 We need to decide the way for creating the container images.
 Below 3 different options were discussed
 1. Dockerfile - using docker daemon